 “The National Health and Nutrition Examination Survey (NHANES) is a program of studies designed to assess the health and nutritional status of adults and children in the United States.
 The survey is unique in that it combines interviews and physical examinations.
 NHANES is a major program of the National Center for Health Statistics (NCHS).
 NCHS is part of the Centers for Disease Control and Prevention (CDC) and is responsible for producing vital and health statistics for the nation.
 In 1999, the survey became a continuous program that has a changing focus on a variety of health and nutrition measurements to meet emerging needs.
 The survey examines a nationally representative sample of about 5,000 people each year.
 These people are located in counties across the country, 15 of which are visited each year.
 The NHANES interview includes demographic, socioeconomic, dietary, and health-related questions.
 The examination component consists of medical, dental, and physiological measurements, as well as laboratory tests administered by highly trained medical personnel.”

-Years available 1999-2018
+Years available: 1999-2018

 Download instructions Health Condition Measures